Linear and Rotating Machines 2024 @ AMRC

 The presentation introduces a permanent magnet linear-to-rotary magnetic gear whose topology is derived based on the operating principle of a transverse flux VRPM machine.
 It is shown that when the number of poles per unit length on all three members, rotor, translator and stationary flux modulating ferromagnetic pieces, are the same, the proposed gear is essentially similar to a magnetic screw gear with discretised helical magnets.
 Using different number of poles and iron pieces per unit length provides alternative means for adjusting the gear ratio.
 The paper describes the design and construction of a demonstrator gear whose dimensions were optimised using finite element analysis.
 Performance results obtained from finite element analysis and experiment are presented and discussed.

-by Chris Lines of Saietta Group Plc
+by Chris Lines of Saietta Electric Drive

 Saietta has developed a patented yokeless dual-rotor axial-flux machine topology with distributed windings that is particularly suited to low voltage traction applications.
 The unique arrangement offers performance and efficiency benefits given the highly sinusoidal airgap flux density distribution.
 Also, the cooling of the stator windings is effective owing to the high number of slots per pole and a good radial heat path to a simple circumferential-flow water jacket.
 The high number of slots per pole also aids in the machine exhibiting a very low cogging torque.
 The motor has been designed for cost effective manufacture in high volumes and is fully sealed from the environment.
 Discrete grain-oriented electric steel lamination stacks are used as the teeth for the yokeless stator and the formed windings are produced from standard round copper wire.
 Crucially, the stator does not rely on either the windings or a stator core to provide its final structure, but rather a novel overmoulding process has been developed to fully encapsulate the stator.
 Lastly, simple (unsegmented) magnets and solid rotor back irons can be used without significant efficiency penalty, which brings further cost benefits.

-Dean Evans of NEMA
+by Dean Evans of NEMA

 Aircraft Propulsion Motors – Technology Bricks, Trends, and Developments